Tournament RuleSet

 • Arming sword and Buckler

-• Third place match will be held for teams eliminated in the semi-final stage.
+Third place round will be held for teams eliminated in the semi-final stage.

-• In the case where both fencers are the last remaining fencers in their respective teams and their round concludes in a draw – the match will be decided by a tiebreaker.
+▪ In the case where both fencers are the last remaining fencers in their respective teams and their match concludes in a draw – the round will be decided by a tiebreaker.

-• In a situation where both fencers are the last remaining fencers in their respective teams and their round concludes in a draw, there will be an additional exchange between those two fencers.
+▪ In a situation where both fencers are the last remaining fencers in their respective teams and their match concludes in a draw, there will be an additional exchange between those two fencers.

-A winner of the match can be decided with the following win conditions during the additional exchange:
+A winner of the round can be decided with the following win conditions during the additional exchange:

 • A fencer will win if they score a point and defend opponents afterblow.